lp1dev/hack.courses/content/posts/command_line_101.md

 Typing `$> cd challenges` did make you move to the *challenges* directory for instance.

+Typing `$> cd` without parameter will make you go back to your user's personal directory.

 > **Note** : **cd** -> **c**hange **d**irectory

 # Pwd